childsb/glusterfs-hadoop-docs/ConfiguringAmbari2.markdown

 * The services should deploy successfully with a few warnings and take you through to the Ambari Dashboard.
 You should see all the services started with the exception of Nagios and MapReduce2.

 ** Starting the MapReduce2 service **

-* Download the latest plugin release from http://rhbd.s3.amazonaws.com/maven/index.html and copy it to /usr/lib/hadoop/lib on all the machines within the cluster.

 * [http://rhbd.s3.amazonaws.com/steve/post_install_dirs.sh](Download) and run the post_install_dirs.sh script on each server in the cluster.